Severity of vaginal wall prolapse can be graded by the Pelvic Organ Prolapse-Quantification (POP-Q) system:

 Rarely, vaginal ulcers require a biopsy to exclude cancer.

 Simultaneous urinary incontinence Evaluation Urinary incontinence is involuntary loss of urine; some experts consider it present only when a patient thinks it is a problem.
 The disorder is greatly underrecognized and underreported.
 Many... read more , difficulty voiding, or urinary retention Diagnosis Urinary retention is incomplete emptying of the bladder or cessation of urination.
 Urinary retention may be Acute Chronic Causes include impaired bladder contractility, bladder outlet obstruction... read more requires evaluation.

 Surgical repair of supporting structures if necessary, usually with hysterectomy

 Asymptomatic prolapse does not require treatment, but patients should be followed clinically for progression.

 Symptomatic prolapse can be treated with a pessary if the perineum can structurally support a pessary; surgical repair is an option for women who do not wish to use a pessary or the perineum cannot support a pessary.

 Surgery for uterovaginal prolapse can be done through the vagina or through an incision in the abdomen using various techniques.
 Factors determining choice of techniques include surgeon experience and patient desires.
 Techniques may include one or a combination of the following:

-In general, vaginal surgery causes less morbidity and a more rapid recovery time than abdominal surgery.
+Procedures are done using a transvaginal or abdominal route.
 Regardless of the surgical route, symptoms often recur, especially along the anterior vaginal wall.